Unity-Technologies/ml-agents/docs/Background-Machine-Learning.md

 not specify what semantic groups we wanted, but by defining the appropriate attributes, these semantic groupings are a by-product.
-We consider this data set unlabeled because for each player we did not provide any ground-truth label.
+We consider this data set unlabeled because for each player we did not provide any ground-truth assignment or label.
 In the next paragraph we overview supervised learning, which accepts as input labels in addition to attributes.

 ## Supervised Learning